 - Names Raw name strings were separated to create three variables for first, middle, and last names (fname, mname, and lname).
 Names are cleaned to remove titles (e.g., "Dr.") and non-alphabetic characters, and are converted to lowercase.
 Last names are standardized by removing whitespace (e.g., the surnames "St. John", "StJohn", and "St John", are all coded as "stjohn"). - Dates Year of birth and date of enlistment were processed and filtered to include valid dates.
-We retain birth years from 1860-1930 and enlistment dates from 1938-1947 Figure 1 shows the number of enlistments by month in the harmonized enlistment data. - Site of enlistment Site of enlistment was left as-is, as this variable contains over 3000 location codes with no analogous coding existing in IPUMS data or elsewhere. - State and county of residence State of residence was recoded to align with IPUMS-USA detailed birthplace codes.
-Original state of residence information used multiple codes for some states of birth, which were condensed into a single code for each U.S.
+We retain birth years from 1860-1930 and enlistment dates from 1938-1947 Figure 1 shows the number of enlistments by month in the harmonized enlistment data. - Site of enlistment Site of enlistment was left as-is, as this variable contains over 3000 location codes with no analogous coding existing in IPUMS data or elsewhere. - State and county of residence State of residence was recoded to align with IPUMS-USA detailed birthplace codes and state FIPS codes.
+Original state of residence information used multiple codes for some states of birth, which were condensed into a single code for each U.S. state.
+Places outside the United States, Alaska, Hawaii, and Puerto Rico were removed.
+Some original residence codes referred both to a U.S. state and a foreign nation: for example, the code N1 corresponds to "INDIANA, LIMITED SERVICE or (DANZIG or GERMANY)."
+We select the U.S. state as the place of residence in these cases, as the vast majority of individuals with ambiguous residence state codes have valid domestic residence county codes.
+County of residence is left as-is, but removed for enlistees residing outside the United States (including Alaska and Hawaii, which were not yet states).
+County codes published by NARA are unique only within states and generally equivalent to FIPS county codes.
+However, they may not align exactly with modern FIPS codes due to county splits, merges, name changes, etc. occurring since the 1940s.
+Invalid county codes may remain in the data.